keminar/linux-tools/gpu-passthrough/README.md

 # 改进 AMD CPUs 性能

-Previously, Nested Page Tables (NPT) had to be disabled on AMD systems running KVM to improve GPU performance because of a very old bug, but the trade off was decreased CPU performance, including stuttering.

-There is a kernel patch that resolves this issue, which was accepted into kernel 4.14-stable and 4.9-stable.
-If you are running the official linux or linux-lts kernel the patch has already been applied (make sure you are on the latest).
-If you are running another kernel you might need to manually patch yourself.
-Note: Several Ryzen users (see this Reddit thread) have tested the patch, and can confirm that it works, bringing GPU passthrough performance up to near native quality.

 Starting with QEMU 3.1 the TOPOEXT cpuid flag is disabled by default.
 In order to use hyperthreading(SMT) on AMD CPU's you need to manually enable it:

 ```xml